Leaf-Agriculture/docs/docs/alerts_overview.md

 ## About

+Alerts are how your application gets to know about an event on Leaf as soon as it happens.
+This event can be a new satellite image for one of your clients' fields, a new processed operation file, and many others.

+To be alerted of these events, you are going to use Webhooks.
 Webhooks are user-defined HTTP callbacks.
-You send us a server URL (the address of the callback) specifying what things you want to know about so when they do happen, we tell you on that URL, by means of a HTTP request.
+You send us a server URL (the address of the callback) specifying what for what events you want to receive updates about and when they do happen we send a (HTTP) message to the URL you registered with us.

-Those things are called "events", for example: "there's a new satellite image", "the processing of an operations file finished", or "these credentials expired".

-Check the "Overview" page of a specific service, section "Events", to know what events from that service are available to webhooks.

-See the [Alerts API Reference][alerts_endpoints] for information on how to register, get and delete webhooks.
+See the [Alerts API Reference][alerts_endpoints] for the specific endpoints and code samples on how to register, get and delete webhooks.

 <img alt="Field example" src={useBaseUrl('img/alerts_flow.png')} />